Blade Products and the Angle Bivector of Subspaces: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Dr. K.\,Scharnhorst for his comments and for suggesting some references, and the anonymous referee who pointed links with geometric algebra, in a previous version of the manuscript.
+The author would like to thank Dr. K.\,Scharnhorst for his comments and for suggesting references, and the anonymous referees who encouraged the conversion of previous versions of the manuscript (and the author himself) to the formalism of geometric algebra.

+\textbf{Note.} This article has been posted to the arXiv e-print repository, with the identifier arXiv:1910.07327

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}